ProgrammingLover71/haxic/README.md

 ## Introduction

-Haxic is a project that implements a modern reinterpretation of the BASIC programming language using **Haxe**.
+Haxic is a project that implements a modern reinterpretation of the BASIC programming language using *Haxe*.
 It aims to bring together simplicity, nostalgia, and modern programming conveniences.
-Users can write BASIC-style code, which Haxic will process (interpret / compile / transpile) it using Haxe tooling. ([github.com](https://github.com/ProgrammingLover71/haxic))
+Users can write code in a simple BASIC-inspired syntax, which Haxic will process (interpret / compile / transpile) it using Haxe tooling. ([github.com](https://github.com/ProgrammingLover71/haxic))

 ---

 ## Features

-* A heavily BASIC-inspired syntax for writing programs
+* A mainly BASIC-inspired syntax for writing programs
+* Modern syntax features, such as arrays, maps, lambda functions (function expressions) ans closures
 * Parsing and interpreting or compiling that code using Haxe
-* Cross-platform support via Haxe targets
+* Cross-platform support via compilation targets (the Haxic compiler is WIP)
 * Example programs shipped with the repo for demonstration
-* Simple command-line interface / tool to execute BASIC scripts
+* A simple, straightforward REPL and a way to execute scripts
-* (Optionally) ability to transpile Haxic code to another target or generate Haxe / JavaScript / etc.

 ---